CanadaBry/ValheimDocker/README.md

+## UPDATE

+When updating make a directory `saves` in your volume mapped to `/home/steam/server_data/`.
+Then copy the cotents of your volume mapped to `/home/steam/.config/unity3d/IronGate/Valheim` into the `saves` directory.

 # ValheimDocker

 A docker application designed to host a dedicated server for the Early Access game **Valheim**.
 You can find an up-to-date image on my [DockerHub](https://hub.docker.com/r/wilso224/valheim_dedicated_server).